Cayman's per-capita carbon emissions are twice the world average

 According to Dr. John Fletcher former Minister of Sustainability in Saint Lucia, “If sea levels rise by one metre, the Caribbean will lose 1,300 square kilometres of its land space (equivalent to Antigua and Barbuda, Barbados, St. Vincent and the Grenadines, and Anguilla), it will displace 110,000 people, destroy 149 tourist resorts, most of which are on the coast of our islands, five powerplants, 21 airports in the CARICOM region, and 567 square kilometres of roads...
 A two-metre rise will result in the loss of 3,000 square kilometres of landmass, 31 airports, 233 resorts and will displace 260,000 residents.”

-If this happens then certainly all port activities and the large-scale development projects over which we tirelessly debate would have been in vain.
+If this happens then certainly all port activities and the large-scale development projects that are constantly being debated in Cayman would have been in vain.

 With annual emissions of 406,057 metric tons of CO2, which is considered to be small when compared to large industrialized nations, Cayman contributes just about 0% to global carbon emissions.
 Does this render us powerless or absolve us of guilt?
 The answer on both fronts is no.